bzapata95/bakedTurkeys/README.md

 # Application of baked turkeys

-- Working with json-server and reactjs, this application is for movile
+- Working with json-server and reactjs, this application is for mobile
 - This application needs English translation

 ### Implement